lzhang22/Job-transitions/README.md

-# What's your next job?
+## What's your next job?

-A web app that helps individuals, more specifically, data scientists to make job transitions.

-## Problem statement
+### Porject introduction and motivation

-Planning to transit into a new job can be stressful.
-It's often hard to figure out what next moves might be good for you.
-One way to help with such planning is to better understand skills that are important for job transitions given your current work experience.
+A web app I developed as my Insight project.
+The motivation of the project is that job transitions is often stressful; it can be hard to figure out what next job might be good for you.
+I made a web app that provides users with personalized information about potential future jobs and skills important for such jobs.

-## Solution

-The web app provides personalized information about possible job transitions and relevant skills.
-Users of the web app are prompted to enter a brief description of their current data science job.
-The web app returns suggestions of future jobs, skills involved in those jobs (e.g., machine learning, statistical analysis), and keywords associated with the jobs.
+### Methodology
+To examine job transitions that have actually occurred, I used resumes

 ## Files
 ### resume_scraping
-Scrapes data science/engineering related resumes (work experience and education) from indeed.ca.
+Scrapes resumes (work experience and education) from indeed.ca.
+For my project, I focused on data science/analytics/enginerring related jobs.
 ### data_preprocessing
 Cleans and wrangles scraped data.
 ### topic_modeling
-Pocesses text (job descriptions) and runs nmf topic modeling (trains a word2vec model to represent words in the dataset as vectors; semantic similarity between words is then used to compute coherence score for topic model seletion).
+Pocesses text (job descriptions) and runs nmf topic modeling.  (a word2vec model is trained to represent words in the dataset as vectors; semantic similarity between words is then used to compute coherence score for topic model seletion).
 ### transition_matrix
 Computes probability of transitionsing from each topic at a job to each topic at the subsequent job.
 ### next_job_pipeline